Project NTAS - Northwest Tropical Atlantic Station for air-sea flux measurement

 Real Time Data

 The thirteenth NTAS buoy was launched on October 23, at 01:30 from the NOAA Ship R.H.Brown.
-The buoy broke free at about 02:00 UTC on September 23.
-We are tracking its position using GPS data provided by a XEOS logger and by an NDBC WAMDAS wave package; see tracking page.
+The buoy broke free at about 02:00 UTC on September 23 and was recovered on October 28, 2014.
+See the tracking page for details on the path of the buoy before its recovery.

 The NTAS site is WMO ID 48401 and NDBC Partner Platform 41NT0.